 Great design, and it looks phenomenal

-A great, premium catcher's mitt from one of the top glove makers on the planet
+A great, premium catcher's mitt from one of the top catcher's gear brands out there

-Like Wilson, Rawlings is another popular glove maker among Baseball players.
-They make great catcher's mitts as well, and you will see many MLB catchers using their mitts.
+Like Wilson, All-Star is another popular brand among Baseball catchers.
+They make great catcher's gear and mitts, and you will see a number of MLB catchers using their mitts.

-Our personal favorite line Rawlings catcher's mitt is the Heart of the Hide series, which is the brand name for one of their premium collections of catcher's mitts.
+Our personal favorite is the All-StarPro Elite catcher's mitt, which is arguably All-Star's most premium and popular series of gloves for catchers.
 It is a close runner up to our pick for best overall catcher's mitt.

-While Rawlings makes different variations of the Heart of the Hide catcher's mitt, we prefer the PROCM33BSL model, shown here.
+While All-Star makes different versions of the Pro Elite catcher's mitt, we prefer the CM3000SBT model, shown here.

-This mitt includes a padded thumb sleeve and a good amount of palm padding to help reduce sting when receiving pitches.
+This mitt includes an index finger sleeve, an adjustable enclosure over the wrist, and a good amount of palm padding to help reduce sting when receiving pitches.

-Its black, brown and tan leather shell looks great, and the famous Rawlings logo stands out on the shell above the hand and near the thumb and pinkie finger stalls.
+Its black and tan leather shell looks great, with All-Star's logo standing out on the wrist enclosure shell above the hand and near the pinkie finger stall.

-Heart of the Hide mitts are, in short, relatively low maintenance and should last you for a number of seasons.
+The All-Star Pro Elite catcher's mitt is, in short, incredibly well made and durable.
+It should last you for a number of seasons.

-A really durable mitt made with very high quality materials
+A well-made mitt built using very high quality materials

 Good internal padding around the palm and thumb stalls